horizontalsystems/blockchain-crypto-guides/token_guides/tether.md

 Any individual accepting Tether tokens as payment may potentially do so without knowing the identity of the sender.
 The sender only needs a crypto wallet that supports sending and receiving of Tether tokens.

-Tether tokens may be purchased directly from the [Tether’s website](https://tether.to) or on cryptocurrency exchanges using fiat money or other crypto like Bitcoin.
+Tether tokens may be purchased directly from the [Tether’s website](https://tether.to) or on cryptocurrency exchanges using fiat money (USD, EUR etc) or other cryptocurrency like Bitcoin.
 In the same manner, users may redeem Tether tokens into fiat currency by selling them on crypto exchanges or via Tether's website.

 When someone wants to deposit fiat money to buy Tether tokens via Tether's website, there is a minimum deposit amount of 100,000 USD.
 The same minimum amount applies when redeeming Tether tokens into fiat currency.